Reuben Te Rangi: New Zealand NBL

 Te Rangi made his debut in the New Zealand NBL in 2012 with the Harbour Heat and subsequently won the Rookie of the Year award.

 In 2013, Te Rangi joined the Southland Sharks and helped them win the championship.
 He returned to the Sharks in 2014 but was cut mid-season following an off-court incident in New Plymouth.

 For the 2015 season, Te Rangi joined the Super City Rangers.
 He returned to the Rangers in 2016 and helped them reach the NBL final, where they lost to the Wellington Saints.

 For the 2017 season, Te Rangi was welcomed back to the Southland Sharks.
 He helped the Sharks reach the NBL final, where they lost to the Wellington Saints.
 In 2018, Te Rangi helped the Sharks avenge their defeat to the Saints by beating them in the final behind his Finals MVP performance.

 For the 2019 season, Te Rangi joined the Wellington Saints.
 He went on to play in his fourth straight NBL final, where he won his third NBL championship.
-He played for the Canterbury Rams in 2020 and is set to play for the Auckland Tuatara in 2023.
+He played for the Canterbury Rams in 2020 and the Auckland Tuatara in 2023.
+He re-joined the Tuatara in 2024.
+He joined the Franklin Bulls for the 2025 season.

 NBL1

-On 11 March 2021, Te Rangi signed with the Knox Raiders for the 2021 NBL1 South season.
+On 11 March 2021, Te Rangi signed with the Knox Raiders of the NBL1 South for the 2021 season.
 He re-joined the Raiders for the 2022 NBL1 South season.

+In April 2025, Te Rangi signed with the Gold Coast Rollers of the NBL1 North for the 2025 season.
+He was named NBL1 North All Star First Team.

 National team career

 In 2012, Te Rangi played for the Junior Tall Blacks at the FIBA Oceania Under-18 Championship and the Albert Schweitzer Tournament.
 He made his debut for the Tall Blacks in 2013 and played at the FIBA Oceania Championships in the same year.
 He went on to play at the 2015 FIBA Oceania Championship.
 He captained the Tall Blacks at the 2017 Asia Cup in Lebanon, and in 2018, he was a member of the bronze medal winning team at the Commonwealth Games.
 He played during the 2019 FIBA World Cup Asia Qualifiers, but missed the World Cup due to injury.

+In July 2023, Te Rangi was named in the Tall Blacks squad for the 2023 FIBA World Cup.

+In May 2025, Te Rangi was named in the Tall Blacks squad for a trans-Tasman series against Australia.